Princeton-University-Art-Museum/puam-api-docs/README.md

 # Princeton University Art Museum API Documentation

-The Princeton University Art Museum API is a REST-style service designed to provide developer access to data about the Museum and it's collection.
+The Princeton University Art Museum API is a REST-style service designed to provide developer access to data about the Museum and its collections.

 ## Access